EQUAL OPPORTUNITY STATEMENT

 The Radiologic Technology Program is committed to ensuring that otherwise qualified students with disabilities are given reasonable accommodations.
 Students with disabilities who wish to request these accommodations are encouraged to contact the Disability Resources Department (DRD) to determine eligibility for services prior to the start of the program.
 While the process can be initiated at any time, reasonable accommodations cannot be implemented until eligibility has been formally established with DRD.
 The Disability Resources Department can be reached at 707-527-4278.
 Information about the department can be found on their web page at: https://drd.santarosa.edu/.

+If unable to perform any of these functions, notify the program director upon acceptance to the Radiologic Technology program.
 Since degrees of ability vary widely among individuals, the Radiologic Technology Program is committed to creating access to qualified individuals with a disability using a case-by-case analysis.
 The program remains flexible with regard to the types of reasonable accommodations that can be made in the college’s classroom and clinical settings.
 Students with disabilities are invited to offer suggestions for accommodations that have worked in the past.
 Accommodations made will specifically address the limitations of the disability.
 Our belief is that accommodation should be tailored to individual situations.
 The process for determining the type of reasonable accommodation in the clinical setting shall be determined by the Disability Resources Department and Radiologic Technology program director.